Arogyadham Ayurveda Treatment Center

 4. Closed angle supine This position helps to control stress and have a better quality of life, especially in the emotional aspect.
 That is why this posture is very effective for anger and distress.
 The close-angle supine is performed as follows.
 First, lie on your back, placing two small pillows on the side of each thigh.
 Then, place the palms of the feet facing each other.

 The palms of the hands should be at the side of the body, looking up.
 Breathing should be slow and deep for one to two minutes.
 The knees should be open and close while you are doing this posture.

 5. Kapalabhati Pranayama

 When you practice these techniques, you begin to understand and perceive what impact they have on the body and mind.
-Each small movement releases stress and tensions and after a few minutes the state of your mind improves.
+Each small movement releases stress and tensions and after a few minutes, the state of your mind improves.
 So now you are clearer and more relaxed.
-Then, your body more rested and relaxed and you will feel deeper states of joy and relaxation.
+Then, your body is more rested and relaxed and you will feel deeper states of joy and relaxation.

 I hope you put these yoga techniques into practice to relax and calm down.
 Remember that if you liked our article, please share it on your social networks.
 Also, do not forget to comment on your favorite yoga path to relax.